 "Oh, I wish it was."
 She gave Rose a tight smile, not taking her eyes off the things in front of her.

-Amy jumped as something touched her from behind and she twisted to see more dummies approaching them from behind.
+Amy jumped as something touched her back and she twisted to see more dummies approaching them from behind.
 They converged on her and Rose, backing them up towards the wall.

 Amy raised her weapon, hands shaking.
 If she could clear a path then they could get to the doors... which were locked.
 There goes that plan.